gantry/docs/pages/01.gantry5/05.advanced/01.creating-a-new-particle/docs.md

 The YAML file creates the field (or option), the user configures that option, defining the variable which you can then have used during page rendering through your Twig file.
 {% verbatim %}
-Pulling a configuration varialbe is pretty easy.
+Pulling a configuration variable is pretty easy.
 You just need to use the `gantry.config.get()` command to pull this data.

 One example of this would be using the line `{{ gantry.config.get('styles.base.background') }}` to grab the currently-set base background color for the theme.